 Our barangay captain then spoke to another official at the Mayor’s Office.
 The official then spoke to me and assured me that white rock would be delivered in three days.

 Here is a picture of the rock that was delivered more than two weeks later.
-Our neighbors informed my wife that the rock, which was probably delivered from our mayor’s office, our municipality, was dumped off by workers who instructed people nearby to spread the rock out themselves.
+Our neighbors informed my wife that the rock, which we believe was delivered from our municipality, was dumped off by workers who instructed people nearby to spread the rock out themselves.

 Pepsi Truck Tears Up the Road